 My taxes will not be completed prior to your deadline.
 Is it OK to use estimates when completing the FAFSA?

-If you have filed taxes by the deadline, it is fine to check “will file” in the tax information section of the FAFSA.
-You will need to update your FAFSA once you do actually file your tax return.
+If you have NOT filed taxes by the deadline, you may select “will file” in the tax information section of the FAFSA.
+You will need to update your FAFSA once you actually file your tax return.
 If you are offered and accept admission to AJMLS, then we will notify you if we need any additional forms or documents.
 Please note that a hold will be placed on your financial aid disbursement until your tax returns are filed and your FAFSA has been updated.

 I am an international student.
 Do I need to submit a FAFSA?

 A student must be a U.S. Citizen or eligible non-citizen in order to receive federal financial aid.
 Students who do not fall into either category are not eligible for federal financial aid and thus do not need to complete the FAFSA.
-For information on federal eligibility, you may refer to the chapter on “Citizenship” in the Federal Student Aid Handbook which is available to online or in the Office of Financial Aid.
+For information on federal eligibility, you may refer to the chapter on “Citizenship” in the Federal Federal Student Aid Handbook Aid Handbook which is available to online.

 How can I check the payment status of all my student loans?

 You should contact the servicer of your loan.
-If you don’t know who your servicer is, you can use the website (www.nslds.ed.gov) to find out about your federal student loans.
+If you don’t know who your servicer is, you can use the website www.nslds.ed.gov or https://studentloans.gov to find out about your federal student loans.
 The site displays information on loan and/or federal grant amounts, outstanding balances, loan statuses – and disbursements.
-To use the NSLDS Student Access website, you will need to provide your FSA ID.
+To access either of these websites, you will need to log in using your FSA ID and password.

 How do I defer repayment of the loans I received prior to attending AJMLS?

 The Office of Financial Aid reports student enrollment data to the National Student Clearinghouse on a monthly basis.
 The Clearinghouse will provide the data to the National Student Loan Database System.
-Lenders and servicers who use the Clearinghouse will put your loans in deferment status.
-If your servicer requires a paper deferment form, please submit the form to the Office of Financial Aid.
+Lenders and servicers who use the Clearinghouse will put your loans in an in-school deferment status.
+If your servicer requires a paper deferment form, please submit the form to the Registrar’s Office.

 I have questions about my financial aid award.
 Who should I contact?